vloup/keycloak-wsfed/README.md

 ### Copy files

-This is an example with keycloak avaible at /opt/keycloak
+This is an example with keycloak available at /opt/keycloak

 ```Bash
 #Create layer in keycloak setup